cncf/tag-contributor-strategy/contributor-growth/README.md

 ## Meetings

 We meet twice a month.
-Go to https://www.cncf.io/calendar/ and enter "Contributor Growth WG" in the search box to see when we meet next.
+Go to [the CNCF calendar](https://www.cncf.io/calendar/) and enter "Contributor Growth WG" in the search box to see when we meet next.

 Discussion happens on the [mailing list] or on #tag-contributor-strategy on [Slack].